Symplectic Tiling Billiards, Planar Linkages, and Hyperbolic Geometry: Abstract

 \section{Abstract}

-The purpose of this paper is to unite two games, symplectic billiards and tiling billiards.
+In this paper I will unite two games, symplectic billiards and tiling billiards.
 The new game is called symplectic tiling billiards.
-I will prove a result about periodic orbits of symplectic tiling billiards in a very special case and then show how this result is related to planar linkages and hyperbolic geometry.
+I will prove a result about periodic orbits of symplectic tiling billiards in a very special case and then show how this result combines with the construction in Thurston's paper {\it Shapes of Polyhedra\/} to give hyperbolic structures on moduli spaces of planar equilateral polygons.
+One corollary is that the configuration space of the hexagonal planar linkage with unit-length rods (modulo isometry) has an algebraically defined hyperbolic structure in which it is a $10$-cusped hyperbolic $3$-manifold that is tiled by $15$ regular ideal octahedra.
+The $10$ cusps correspond to the $10$ maximally degenerate configurations.